guyfridge/Infra-Optimization/README.md

   }
 }
 ```
 6. Ensure that Compute Engine API and Kubernetes Engine API are enabled on your Google Cloud project.
-Also ensure a minimum of 700Gb available space in your designated region for provisioning a six node cluster.
+Additionally, ensure a minimum of 700Gb available space in your designated region for provisioning a six node cluster.
 ```
 terraform init
 terraform plan